transcelerate/ddf-home/CaT_home.md

 <p></p>
 TRACK: Supplemental Data and Additional Standards
 <p></p>
-- Solution features dedicated to layering additional data or incorporating additional standards on top of what is described with the USDM​
+- Solution features dedicated to layering additional data or incorporating additional standards on top of what the USDM describes
 <p></p>
 TRACK: User Interface (UI) / User Experience (UX)
 <p></p>
-- Solution features around displaying relevant data in an easy to use and understand format​
+- Solution features around displaying relevant data in an easy to use and understandable format​
 <p></p>
 </details>
 <p></p>